-For what follows is a ”short collection” of narratives from around the globe of viewpoints, experiences, both cultural and personal.
+For what follows is a ”short collection” of narratives and explorative’s from around the globe of viewpoints, experiences, both cultural and personal perspectives.

-The crossover point to the realm from which this aspect of physicality is structured, is accessible through varied methods and disciplines of which some are here described,. – Maccy
+The crossover point to the realm from which this aspect of physicality is structured, is accessible through varied methods and disciplines of which some are here described, emotional, spiritual healing are a matrix of being, it is apt to describe such quests as seeking knowledge and true wisdom – Maccy

 The Cosmic Serpent – DNA and the Origins of Knowledge